-Cash & Savings: Saw only a small jump this month as we added some cash into our brokerage account.
-I still do not see much growth in this area over the next 4-5 months with all the wedding and honeymoon stuff that we will have to pay for.
-This bracket holds the funds for my down payment on house(which is pushed back another year), engagement ring, insurance, auto maintenance, Roth IRA(before I max it out), and vacation.
+This bracket holds the funds for insurance, auto maintenance, Roth IRA, and vacation.
 This is why it can be a little deceiving, it also holds my monthly budget in it.
-It has about 16-17k sitting around as savings the rest are funds that are going to be used at some point over the year.
+It has about 13-15k sitting around as savings the rest are funds that are going to be used at some point over the year.
 The rest is used on a daily bases for covering expenses, rent, food, auto, etc...

-Retirement IRA's: I have finally moved all my IRA/Roth IRA into the same bracket.
-I still have a big chunk of cash sitting on the sidelines which will hopefully be maxed out before April 15th.
-If I still think the market is going to correct itself I will keep it on the sidelines and just try and max out my fiancés and my Roth's next year.
+Retirement IRA's: Slow growth here this month.
+I still think the market is going to correct itself.
+I will keep cash on the sidelines and just try and max out my fiancés and my Roth's next year.
 In this bracket I have all Vanguard Funds (VTSMX, VGSTX, VEIEX)

-Debts and Liabilities - Vehicle and Credit still high
+Debts and Liabilities - Vehicle under 10K!!
+Credit Cards done...

-Car Loan: I am paying 4% APR on it so I am paying a little but not a ton.
+Car Loan: I am paying 4% APR on it so I am paying a little, but not a ton.
 Still looking to pay it off early-will probably be a goal this or next ear.
 I ended paying near $458.00 dollars in interest last year, but still just contemplating paying off early.
 We are still saving up for a house so not sure its in our best interest to get rid of our cash sitting to be debt free on my vehicle.

 March was another great month considering how bearish I am on the economy, sovereign debt, and our government.
 Next few months are going to remain crazy with all the wedding stuff with time and money so we will see how everything goes, would love to keep having months like this one.